The Overlander - Sky Tower, Auckland

 Photo Credit: Tourism Victoria

-Enjoy an Ecotour and see koalas and kangaroos out in the wild with this small group adventure.
+Enjoy a small group ecotour adventure to see koalas and kangaroos out in the wild.

 The Queen Victoria Market is an historic Melbourne landmark and a Melbourne institution dating back to more than 120 years ago.

 Queen Victoria Market hasn’t been just a market.
 At different times in the past it has been a cemetery, a livestock market and a place to sell fruit and veggies (vegetables) wholesale.
 It is said to be the southern hemisphere’s largest open-air market offering a variety of fresh farm produce and, on Sundays, a wider range of merchant items which turn the market into a modern Arabian Nights bazaar.
 This is the place to buy your souvenirs.